-Black bears are hunted primarily in the spring, fall, and throughout the winter (e.g., Andersen et al. 1998:25; Andersen et al. 2001:5; Case and Halpin 1990:88; McKennan 1959:49; Mishler and Simeone 2004:100; Nelson 1973:115-121).
-In areas within or near black bear habitat, black bear hunting continues after bears begin venturing from their dens in April and extends through May; or when the salmon fishing season starts.
-Black bears are a notable resource in these areas, often being the only large animal reasonably available during late winter when food stores are depleted.
+In GMU 25, black bears are hunted primarily in the spring, fall, and early winter (e.g., Caulfield 1983; Nelson 1973; Nelson et al. 1982; Sumida 1988; Sumida 1989; Sumida and Andersen 1990).
+"Although bear hunting significantly declines after mid-winter, it does not cease entirely.
+When traveling overland via snowshoes, dog team, or snowmachine, a Native hunter is always alert to signs of possible bear dens" (Nelson et al. 1982:48).
+In areas within or near black bear habitat, black bear hunting continues after bears begin to emerge from their dens in April and extends through May.
+They are a notable resource in this area, often being the only large animal available at a time when winter food stores have been depleted and fresh meat is welcome.

-In the fall, from late August through October, black bears are hunted in conjunction with or incidental to moose and caribou Rangifer tarandus.
-Snaring of black bears was a particularly useful and efficient method of harvest during the fall (Nelson et al. 1982:44).
-The quality of black bear flesh is often mentioned as a factor in the timing of targeted hunting.
+In the fall, from late August through October, black bears are hunted in conjunction with or incidental to moose and caribou.
+Snaring of black bears was a particularly useful method of harvest during the fall (Nelson et al. 1982:44).
+The quality of black bear flesh is often mentioned as a factor in the timing of the harvest.
 Black bears "retire to their dens by late September, but remain fat and tasty through the winter" (Nelson 1973:116).
-Den hunting ("denning") of black bears is still practiced throughout the winter (e.g., Andersen et al. 1998; Andersen et al. 2001; Nelson 1973:115-116; Nelson et al. 1982:48).
-The flesh of black bears is considered best, fat and palatable, in the fall and early winter, when the bears have been feeding primarily on berries.
-However, food stores are often diminished in the spring, and any fresh meat is welcome.
-Also, immediately after coming out of hibernation in the spring, black bears have some fat for a short period of time.
+Immediately after emerging from dens in the spring, black bears have some fat for a short period of time.
+The flesh of black bears is considered best in the fall and early winter, when they have been feeding primarily on berries and when they have built up a thick layer of fat in preparation for the winter hibernation.
+Den hunting, or "denning," of black bears is still practiced; using this method, the harvest of bears continues through the winter (Caulfield 1983; Nelson 1973:115-116; Nelson et al. 1982:48; Sumida 1988; Sumida 1989; Sumida and Andersen 1990).